 Shorewood Hills home prices are not only among the most expensive in Wisconsin, but Shorewood Hills real estate also consistently ranks among the most expensive in America.

-Shorewood Hills is a decidedly white-collar village, with fully 96.63% of the workforce employed in white-collar jobs, well above the national average.
+Shorewood Hills is a decidedly white-collar village, with fully 95.20% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Shorewood Hills is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Shorewood Hills who work in healthcare (22.43%), teaching (17.13%), and the sciences (9.05%).
+There are especially a lot of people living in Shorewood Hills who work in healthcare (22.22%), teaching (15.16%), and business and financial occupations (10.45%).

 And if you like science, one thing you'll find is that Shorewood Hills has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.41% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Shorewood Hills telecommute to their jobs.
+Overall, about 21.77% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Shorewood Hills, a lot of people use the bus to get to work every day though Shorewood Hills is a relatively small village.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.